 Mitsui OSK to spend $9.4 mln on Mauritius clean-up after oil spill

-TOKYO, Sept 11 (Reuters) - Mitsui OSK Lines Ltd 9104.T said on Friday it would spend about 1 billion yen ($9.42 million) to fund various measures for Mauritius, including the clean-up of the mangrove forest ecosystem and contribution to an environmental recovery fund.
+TOKYO, Sept 11 (Reuters) - Japan's Mitsui OSK Lines Ltd 9104.T said on Friday it would spend about 1 billion yen ($9.42 million) to pay for measures to help Mauritius, including the clean-up of the mangrove forest and contribution to an environmental recovery fund.

-A bulk carrier chartered by the Japanese shipping company ran aground on a reef in Mauritius in July, causing a marine ecological disaster around the Indian Ocean island.
+A bulk carrier chartered by the Japanese shipping company ran aground on a reef in Mauritius on July 25and later began leaking oil, causing a marine ecological disaster around the Indian Ocean island.

+"We will provide long-term contributions to the environment and the society of Mauritius with the support and cooperation of experts and organizations with specialized knowledge of environmental restoration and protection," the company said in a statement.

+Mitsui OSK plans to contribute about 800 million yen over several years to establish a Mauritius natural environment recovery fund and another 100 million yen to several local NGOs and local funds established by public agencies such as Mauritius government and United Nations.

 ($1 = 106.1500 yen)